tjacovich/ADSCitationCapture/README.md

     - If the ADS API returns a canonical bibcode different from the current `citing` bibcode, a `IsIdenticalTo` event is sent to Zenodo's broker linking the both bibcodes.
     - The cited target is created in Solr with a list of citations that is built using the ADS API to make sure that all the bibcodes exist.
 Additionally, `run.py` offers a `MAINTENANCE` option to verify the citations of all the registered and detect merges/deletions via the ADS API.
     - This will trigger a `Cites` event to Zenodo's broker, creating a relationship between the canonical version of the `citing` bibcode (we use the API to obtain the canonical if it exists) and the DOI.
+    - This will trigger a `IsIdenticalTo` event to Zenodo's broker, creating a relationship between the DOI and the newly created bibcode of the record that will be send to Solr.
 - UPDATED: its respective entry in `citation` is updated.
 For records citing DOIs of software records:
     - If the citation field `resolved` is `True`, this update will NOT trigger a `IsIdenticalTo` event to Zenodo's broker given that the process that generates the raw input file does not have access to the required data to do a proper match.
     - This case will not generate events to the broker.